 Stories in the Bible provoke the question: Was there really Divine inspiration?

 Were not pre-biblical understandings of the world's creation, the flood, the tower of Babel, and so on, simply older stories adapted by the Jews?
 Wasn't Genesis plagiarized from older Mesopotamian (Iraqi) sources?

 God created the world in six days and rested on the seventh.
-Subsequently, the seventh day (sabbath) became the day of religious observance.
+Subsequently, the seventh day (Sabbath) became the day of religious observance.
 Isn't it odd that seven is a very pagan number?
-Isn't it odd that there were the same number of disciples (twelve) as signs of the Zodiac?
+Isn't it odd that there were the same number of Apostles (twelve) as signs of the Zodiac?

 For sure, you could take almost any part of the Bible and show it in a Pagan light.
 Or show it's all about the Pastafarian flying spaghetti monster, if that's what you want to 'prove'.
 (See also Pagan items adopted by Christians)